 Best 110-120mm Lenses

-The Schneider Super Angulon 120mm f/8 is basically the same story except it’s a much less expensive lens, roughly $600 (although it has a larger 82mm filter thread, so it needs a pricier center filter).
-If you focus a bit closer than infinity, shoot head-on, and maybe crop a hair after the fact, it’ll work on 8×10.
+The Schneider Super Angulon 120mm f/8 is basically the same story except it’s a much less expensive lens, roughly $600.
+It has a larger 82mm filter thread, so it needs a pricier center filter.
+If you focus a bit closer than infinity, shoot head-on, and crop a hair after the fact, it’ll work on 8×10.
 It’s designed for 5×7, though.
 It weighs 700 grams, not awful.

 The Nikkor 120mm SW f/8 has slightly more coverage than the other two, and you might be able to use a center filter without mechanical vignetting at infinity.
 You still won’t get any front movements.
 It has a 77mm filter thread and is fairly lightweight at 610 grams.
 It’s the lens I would pick if you need something in this focal length range.
-It’s a reasonably priced lens at about $650 (check prices and availability of the 120mm f/8 on eBay – Note that Photography Life is part of eBay’s Partner Program.
+It’s a reasonably priced lens at about $650.
+(Check prices and availability of the 120mm f/8 on eBay – Note that Photography Life is part of eBay’s Partner Program.
 You can support my site by buying through these affiliate links, at no extra cost to you.)

 No sample photos for this section, sorry.
 I don’t have any lenses for 8×10 that are quite this wide.
 But if I did get one, I would get the bargain-priced Nikkor SW 120mm f/8 without question.

 Best 150-190mm lenses